eligrey/l10n.js/README.md

 l10n.js
 =======

-l10n.js is a JavaScript library that enables localization through the native JavaScript method intended for it, gracefully degrading if the library is not present.
-As it gracefully degrades, you can make Ajax applications, JavaScript libraries, etc. that can be localized but not require l10n.js to function.
+l10n.js is a JavaScript library that enables passive localization through native JavaScript methods, gracefully degrading if the library is not present.
+You can make Ajax applications, JavaScript libraries, etc. that can be localized but not require l10n.js to function.
 There is already a placeholder method for all API calls as specified in the ECMAScript specification and is present in all JavaScript engines, so when l10n.js isn't present, your application works fine.

 Demo